Listening to the body, being aware of individual risks are especially important when it comes to ovarian cancer.

 As a woman, you’re most likely aware of ovarian cancer, but you’re unlikely to think that much about it.
 It’s easy not to; we’ve been taught that it’s the “silent killer,” rarely diagnosed until it’s too late for effective treatment.
 The most we can do is hope we don’t get it, right?
 How common is it, anyway?

 More common than you might think.
-An estimated one out of every 70 women will be diagnosed with ovarian cancer in her lifetime.
-That’s about the same rate as autism, yet there seems to be so much mystery surrounding what is considered by medical experts to be the deadliest gynecological cancer for women.
+An estimated one out of every 78 women will be diagnosed with ovarian cancer in her lifetime, yet there seems to be so much mystery surrounding what is considered by medical experts to be the deadliest gynecological cancer for women.

-For September, Ovarian Cancer Awareness Month, we chatted with Dineo Khabele, M.D., Associate Professor in Obstetrics and Gynecology, Associate Professor in Cancer Biology and Director of Gynecological Oncology Translational Research at Vanderbilt.
-Khabele talked about the myths vs. the facts of ovarian cancer, important advances in treatments and how much further researchers have to go to find a cure.
+To help create awareness and understanding, we discuss here the myths vs. the facts of ovarian cancer, important advances in treatments and how much further researchers have to go to find a cure.

 Ovarian cancer is often called silent.
 Why do people think there are no symptoms?